khera-shanu/learn-computer-science-from-top-universities-for-free/README.md

-# learn-computer-science-from-top-universities-for-free
-Learn Computer Science from top universities for free - An opinionated list
+# Learn Computer Science from top universities for free - An opinionated list

 ## Courses in sequence